Podilskyi Bridge: Design

 The bridge roadway is intended to have three lanes each way with a projected traffic intensity of 59,000 vehicles per day.
-The bridge will also carry the Podilsko–Vyhurivska line containing three metro stations on the bridge.
+The bridge will also carry the Podilsko–Vyhurivska line containing three metro stations on the bridge: Sudnobudivna, Trukhaniv Ostriv, and Desenka Strait.

 History

-A bridge from Podil to Voskresenka had been planned since the Soviet era and appeared in the Kyiv master plan for 1985–2005.
-The first construction project was accepted in 1993 and the construction began in that year with a plan of finishing in 2001, however it was soon suspended due to the difficult financial situation.
+A bridge from Podil to Voskresenka had been planned since the Soviet times and appeared in the Kyiv master plan for 1985–2005.
+The first construction project was accepted in 1993 and the construction began that year with a plan of finishing it in 2001, however in 1995 it was suspended due to the difficult financial situation.